BII-Lab/Yeti-Project/doc/Yeti-DM-Sync-MZSK.md

    root serial number.
 Find the latest ZSK directory where the serial number is <= the root serial number.
 Use the keys found there when signing the root.
-6. Add the KSK and ZSK DNSKEY, plus RRSIG for the root DNSKEY RRSET.
+6. Add the KSK and ZSK DNSKEY.
 7. Sign the root zone.
-Note that the signing process should use the active ZSK private key that the DM doing the signing is using.
+Note that the signing process should use the active ZSK private key that the DM doing the signing is using, as well as the KSK private key from the repository.
 8. Reload the root zone.
 (This will send notifies.)